Jususs/dpp_docs/content/docs/projects/our_project/_index.md

 {{< figure src="sketch.png" caption="*First sketch of Franz*">}}

 The task at hand was to make a Chindōgu, a concept not too foreign to us.
-We'd seen pictures of Chindōgus before, we just hadn’t heard the name of the concept.
+We'd seen pictures of Chindōgus before, we just hadn't heard the name of the concept.
 Throughout our idea-finding-phase we kept looping back to a very annoying, multi-functional bellow.
 Why would one need such a device?
 That is the wrong question to ask, for we made one anyway.
 A bellow to stand above them all, with both sound effects to scare away wild animals and a flashlight to find things in the night.
-The plan was to make the sounds primarily come from the user opening and closing the bellow itself, while the flashlight should’ve been toggleable.
-The twists to make it less useful were to make the sound so annoying that you wouldn’t want to use it, even if there was a wild animal approaching and to make the flashlight really, really not fit for the job.
+The plan was to make the sounds primarily come from the user opening and closing the bellow itself, while the flashlight should've been toggleable.
+The twists to make it less useful were to make the sound so annoying that you wouldn't want to use it, even if there was a wild animal approaching and to make the flashlight really, really not fit for the job.
 How did we accomplish this?
-You’ll find that out throughout this paper.
+You'll find that out throughout this paper.

 ## Related work